Daniel-KM/Omeka-plugin-OaiPmhStaticRepository/README.md

 - replace file "Dir_B/Subdir_B-A/document.xml" and/or "Dir_B/Subdir_B-A/document_external.xml"
 of your copied directory by the matching ones that are prepared in the directory "tests/suite/_files/Update_files/";
-- click on "Update" in the "Archive folders" tab.
+- click on "Update" in the "OAI-PMH Static Repositories" tab.

 ### Simple folder